 - Score above the 75th percentile on a college admissions test or maintain a cumulative GPA of at least 3.25

-- Sign a TEACH Grant Agreement to Serve each year the grant is received
+- Sign a Federal TEACH Grant Agreement to Serve each year the grant is received

-- Complete TEACH grant counseling each year the grant is received
+- Complete Federal TEACH Grant counseling each year the grant is received

 If you have graduated or are no longer planning on teaching you are required to complete EXIT Counseling

-Grant recipients must confirm to the Department of Education with in 120 days of completing or otherwise ceasing enrollment in the program that they are employed as a full-time teacher in accordance with the terms of the service agreement, or they are not yet employed as a full-time teacher but intend to meet the terms and conditions.
+Federal TEACH Grant recipients must confirm to the Department of Education within 120 days of completing or otherwise ceasing enrollment in the program that they are employed as a full-time teacher in accordance with the terms of the service agreement, or they are not yet employed as a full-time teacher but intend to meet the terms and conditions.
 Failure to do this will result in your grant changing to a loan.

-To keep current with your TEACH Grant while in school and after graducation visit www.myfedloan.org/teach.
+To keep current with your Federal TEACH Grant while in school and after graduation visit www.myfedloan.org/teach.

 For more information please contact the Financial Aid Office at 605.274.5216.